Ivanka Trump is closing down her fashion business

 Breaking News Emails

-Ivanka Trump is shuttering her clothing line in order to focus on the business of her role as senior adviser in her father's White House, the company announced Tuesday.
+Ivanka Trump is shuttering her clothing line in order to focus on her role as senior adviser in her father's White House, the company announced Tuesday.

 "When we first started this brand, no one could have predicted the success that we would achieve," said Ms. Trump in a statement to NBC News.
 "After 17 months in Washington, I do not know when or if I will ever return to the business, but I do know that my focus for the foreseeable future will be the work I am doing here in Washington, so making this decision now is the only fair outcome for my team and partners."

-The closure of Ms. Trump's business, which employs 18 people, will also snip a series of entanglements that have become increasingly caught up in the gears of President Donald Trump's "America First" maxim and protectionist trade practices.
+The closure of Ms. Trump's business, which was first reported by the The Wall Street Journal, will reduce its entanglements in President Donald Trump's "America First" agenda and protectionist trade practices.
 According to a report, workers at one of the Chinese factories of Ivanka Trump's clothing line were paid $62 a week.
+Her business employs 18 people.

 Ivanka Trump is closing her fashion brandJul.24.201802:38